Latest Panthers News September 2025

 Below, we highlight the Panthers’ biggest roster moves.
-We’ll continue to track the Panthers’ roster moves and transactions throughout training camp and the preseason.
+We’ll continue to track the Panthers’ roster moves and transactions throughout the season.

 - 📅 July 28: The Panthers activate DT Bobby Brown III and P Sam Martin from the active/non-football injury list.

-- 📅 July 22: The Panthers release LB Josey Jewell and sign TE Tyler Mabry.
+- 📅 July 22: Carolina releases LB Josey Jewell and signs TE Tyler Mabry.

-- 📅 May 13: The Panthers sign RB Trevor Etienne to a rookie contract.
+- 📅 May 13: RB Trevor Etienne signs a rookie contract with the Panthers.

-- 📅 May 08: Carolina places RB Jonathon Brooks on the Physically Unable to Perform list.
+- 📅 May 08: The Panthers places RB Jonathon Brooks on the Physically Unable to Perform list.

-- 📅 April 24: The Panthers draft WR Tetairoa McMillan (Arizona) in the first round of the 2025 draft.
+- 📅 April 24: Carolina drafts WR Tetairoa McMillan (Arizona) in the first round of the 2025 draft.

-- 📅 March 26: The Panthers re-sign C Cade Mays.
+- 📅 March 26: C Cade Mays re-signs with Carolina.

-- 📅 March 24: Carolina re-signs WR David Moore and DB Nick Scott.
+- 📅 March 24: The Panthers re-sign WR David Moore and DB Nick Scott.

-- 📅 March 12: Panthers re-sign TE Tommy Tremble, OT Brady Christensen, C Austin Corbett, CB Michael Jackson, and CB Jaycee Horn.
+- 📅 March 12: Carolina re-signs TE Tommy Tremble, OT Brady Christensen, C Austin Corbett, CB Michael Jackson, and CB Jaycee Horn.

 - 📅 March 12: The Panthers sign DT Tershawn Wharton, S Tre'von Moehrig, and RB Rico Dowdle.